DmitriySalnikov/GodotRemote/README.md

 ### Custom client

-If you don't want to use my client app or can't use it, you can check the [example project](example_client) and build your own client.
+If you don't want to use my client app or can't use it, you can check the [example client project](examples/simple_client) and build your own client.

 Or you can donate me some money with request to buy iPhone :-)